 - Does the Butterfly Method work for mixed numbers?

-- Yes, but convert them to improper fractions first to avoid confusion.
+- Yes, but here is the real trick: you must convert them to improper fractions first to keep the math clean and avoid confusion.

 - Is the Butterfly Method “cheating”?